 The most important thing with every wrongful termination case is having the supporting evidence.
 If you cannot prove that you were fired for “the wrong” reasons, you won’t have a case.
 This is why it is important to keep all documents, recordings, emails, daily work diary and have someone to testify your story if needed.
 Witnesses are everything, and if you can find one person to prove your side of the story, you are one step closer to getting your compensation.

 However, keep in mind that you may not always have access to all those emails and correspondence.
 If you packed your things and left and don’t have access to those emails anymore, ask your employer to provide them to you.
-In case they refuse to do so, our Los Angeles Wrongful Termination Attorneys will “force” your employer to do it.
+In case they refuse to do so, our Los Angeles Wrongful Termination Attorneys in Los Angeles California will “force” your employer to do it.